 - All contractors must comply with the proper union jurisdiction and must provide a current copy of their insurance certificate made out to ESRT Empire State Building, L.L.C. per the sample Certificate of Insurance document.

 - All Building standard lighting, doors and jambs, hardware, HVAC equipment, etc., not reused in the course of an alteration shall, at the option of the Managing Agent, be returned to the Building in good condition, except for reasonable wear.
-If not so requested by Managing Agent, such materials shall be removed at Tenant’s expense.
-Tenant’s contractor will confirm with Building Manager prior to disposal of any of these items.
+If not so requested by the Managing Agent, such materials shall be removed at Tenant’s expense.
+The tenant’s contractor will confirm with the Building Manager prior to disposal of any of these items.

 - All through floor penetration will be performed by chipping and/or drilling.
 The hole location may have to be moved pending existing conditions.

 - Contractor or tenants shall seek approval from the Building Manager in writing with at least 48 hours, notice of any materials, furnishing, or equipment to be removed from or brought onto the premises.
 Failure to receive this approval will result in denial of access to the Building.